fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/staking-payment-locks.md

 ## Timely Provisions by Initiator

-Post bid acceptance, the initiator has a grace period (e.g., 7 days) to provision the contractor's payment and pay the required PoLN fees.
+Post bid acceptance, the initiator has a grace period (e.g., 7 days) to provision the fellowship members' payment and pay the required PoLN fees.

 Should the initiator fail to meet these obligations within the set timeframe: